Military Pharmacy

 Some military pharmacies offer Q-Anywhere services.
 With Q-Anywhere, you can text your participating military pharmacy to activate a new prescription.
 Contact your local pharmacy to see if this service is available.

 You can only use Q-Anywhere while your military pharmacy is open.
-If you submit a prescription through Q-Anywhere outside of duty hours, it won’t be received or activatedCalled or ordered to active duty service for more than 30 days in a row..
+If you submit a request outside duty hours, it won't be received or .

 To refill prescriptions, use your military pharmacy's automated refill line.